-Hi, I've spent all my life since the age of 10 years old in some kind of physical pursuit.
-From football and soccer, athletics and weightlifting there's not much I haven't attempted in one form or another.
-Ive gained black belts in various martial arts like Aikido and competed in Karate like Kyokushinkai and Wada Ryu for many years.
+Hi, I've spent all my life since the age of 10 years old in some kind of physical pursuit there's not much I haven't attempted in one form or another.
+Ive gained black belts in various martial arts like Aikido and competed in Judo and Karate like Kyokushinkai and Wada Ryu for many years.

 Ive also added Lifestyle coaching and Nutritional coaching for health along the way to help people fight disease and dysfunction or simply just for weight loss and health.

-So if you are looking for a health and fitness coach with the experience as well as the education then I can help you get back on the right road, help you build the fitness and lifestyle you truly desire then get in touch.
+So if you are looking for a health and fitness coach with the experience as well as the education then please get in touch.

 There are no shortcuts, you have to build the foundations first.